Kelly Damerow, Interim Executive Director

 Austin Cooper received her Bachelor's in Communication Studies from Virginia Tech in Blacksburg, Virginia.
 (Go Hokies!)
 Her areas of study include journalism and political science.
 Ms. Cooper has 12 years of professional experience in accounting, human resources and operations management.

-Sarah Marie Levin, Secular Community Coordinator
+Sarah Marie Levin, Outreach Coordinator

-Sarah Levin graduated from American University with a Bachelor's degree in International Studies, focusing on the Middle East and Israeli domestic policies.
+Sarah Marie Levin graduated from American University with a Bachelor's degree in International Studies, focusing on the Middle East and Israeli domestic policies.
 She is passionate about secularism and concerned about the increasing influence of religion in politics in the United States and Israel.
 She loves to travel and has backpacked solo through several countries, including Argentina and Spain.

 Max Nielson, Social Media Specialist